 How do you flush refrigerator lines?

 These are general instructions for cleaning refrigerator water lines.
-Please consult your owner’s manual or reach out to the refrigerator manufacturer for specific instructions.
+Please consult your owner’s manual or contact the refrigerator manufacturer for specific instructions.

 - Unplug refrigerator.